SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 ![The problem space in the blocks-world includes all operators that move blocks from one location to another and all possible configurations of the three blocks.](Images/blocks-ps.svg)

 Soar solves a problem in this problem space, it does not explicitly generate all of the states, examine them, and then create a path.
-Instead, Soar isin a specific state at a given time (represented in working memory), attempting to select an operator that will move it to a new state.
+Instead, Soar is in a specific state at a given time (represented in working memory), attempting to select an operator that will move it to a new state.
 It uses whatever knowledge it has about selecting operators given the current situation, and if its knowledge is sufficient, it will move toward its goal.